Broadway Lady

 Broadway Lady is a 1925 American silent drama film directed by Wesley Ruggles and starring Evelyn Brent.

 Plot

-As described in a review in a film magazine, Evelyn, as a chorus girl, is admired by a young blue-blood whose family invite her to a reception to show her up.
+As described in a review in a film magazine, Evelyn, a chorus girl, is admired by a young blue-blood whose family invites her to a reception to show her up.
 To teach them a lesson for their snobbery, she marries this chap.
 Bob.
 His sister becomes infatuated with Martyn, a libertine, and to save her when she prepares to elope, Evelyn goes to Martyn's apartment.
-He is shot and Evelyn captured and accused.
-It develops that Mary, a girl Evelyn has befriended, had a row with Martyn and the shot was accidental.
+He is shot and Evelyn is captured and accused of the crime.
+It is revealed that Mary, a girl Evelyn had befriended, had a row with Martyn, and the shooting was accidental.
 Both young women are freed and Bob's family is glad to receive Evelyn as a member of the household.

 Cast

 Preservation

 A print of Broadway Lady is located in the archive of the Library of Congress.